documents4j/documents4j/README.md

 - `FileSystemInteractionException`: The source file does not exist or is locked by the JVM or another application. (*Note*: You must **not** lock files in the JVM when using a `LocalConverter` since they might need to be processed by another software which is then prevented to do so.)
 This exception is also thrown when the target file is locked.
 Unlocked, existing files are simply overwritten when a conversion is triggered.
 Finally, the exception is also thrown when using a file stream causes an `IOException` where the IO exception is wrapped before it is rethrown.
 - `ConverterAccessException`: This exception is thrown when a `IConverter` instance is in invalid state.
 This occurs when an `IConverter` was either shut down or the conditions for using a converter are not met, either because a remote converter cannot longer connect to its conversion server or because a backing conversion software is inaccessible.
 This exception can also occur when creating a `LocalConverter` or a `RemoteConverter`.

 **Note**: Be aware that `IConverter` implementations do not follow a prevalence of exceptions.
 When a user is trying to convert a non-existent file with a converter in a bad state, it cannot be guaranteed that this will always throw a `FileSystemInteractionException` instead of a `ConverterAccessException`.
-The prevalence will differ on different implementations of the `IConverter` API.
+The prevalence will differ for different implementations of the `IConverter` API.

 Logging
 -------